Jongi-TheAutodidact/ntoshi-php-mvc-framework/README.md

 	define('DBNAME', 'ntoshi_framework_db');
     ```

-    - **Configure Root Path**: Update the "ROOT" constant value such that it matches the name of the directory you have (line 15).
-Replace `ntoshi-framework`
+    - **Configure Root Path**: Update the "ROOT" constant value such that it matches the name of the directory you have set your project in.
+Replace `ntoshi-framework` (line 15)
     ```bash
     /** rootpath config **/
 	define('ROOT', 'http://localhost/ntoshi-framework/public');